Petitions and e-petitions: Frequently Asked Questions

 What is an e-petition?

 Individuals or groups can create a petition on-line and visitors can 'sign' it.
-The format makes it easy to collect signatures, and it also makes it easier for us to respond direct using e-mail.
 You can also have a paper version of the petition running alongside the e-petition.
 Their signatures will be added as 'offline' signatures by the Petitions Officer.

 The Council welcomes e-petitions from anyone who lives, works or studies in Runnymede, including under 18s, which are created and submitted through our website; e-petitions must follow the same guidelines as paper petitions.
 The petition organiser will need to provide us with their name, postal address and e-mail address.
 You will also need to decide how long you would like your petition to be open.
 This can be up to a maximum of 12 months.

 When you create an e-petition, it may take 5 working days before it is published on-line.
 This is because we have to check that the content of your petition is suitable.

 If we cannot publish your petition, we will contact you within 5 working days to explain why.
 You will be able to change and resubmit your petition if you wish.
 If you do not do this within 10 working days, a summary of the petition and the reason why it has not been accepted will be published.

 When an e-petition has closed, you will receive an acknowledgement within 10 working days.
 If you would like to present your e-petition to a meeting of the Council, please contact Bernard Fleckney within 10 working days of receipt of the acknowledgement.

 How do I 'sign' an e-petition?